asyml/forte/README.md

 Forte not only makes it easy to integrate with arbitrary 3rd party tools (Check out these [examples](./examples)!), but also brings technology to you by offering a miscellaneous collection of deep learning modules via Texar, and a convenient model-data interface for casting tasks to models.

 ## Quick Start Guide
+Here we provide an example to user to get start with Forte easier.
 Consider a case we want to get words in the sentence and also extract entities from the sentence.
 We can write two processors for the two separate tasks.

 First, we imports all required libraries.
 ```
 from forte import Pipeline